Contractor Management — 7 min

 Before you can fully embark on your self-employment journey, though, you’ll need to know how to:

-In this article, we’ll cover all these things, and help you navigate your tax responsibilities as a self-employed worker.
-We’ll also discuss some of the other risks and liabilities you should be aware of, so let’s begin.
+In this article, we’ll cover all these topics and help you navigate your tax responsibilities as a self-employed worker.
+We’ll also discuss some of the other risks and liabilities you should be aware of so that you have the best chance of success while working in the Philippines.

 See also: Why businesses hire contractors vs. international employees